mwaylabs/generator-m-ionic/docs/guides/icons_splash_screens.md

     | ....
 ```

-The Generator-M also creates a couple of files and folders.
+The Generator-M-Ionic also creates a couple of files and folders.
 Initially a folder for the android and ios resources with some more example files in them.

 ## Simple example
 For most projects it will suffice to put all the icons and splash screen files in the `res/platform/default` folders and link to them in the `config.xml`.